2026-2027 TUGSA Executive Board & Staff

 MEMBERSHIP DIRECTOR

-Exer Thurston is a Second year MFA in the Glass Department in Tyler School of Art and Architecture. research is broad, covering studio art, curation, linguistics, biological sciences, translation, taxonomy, and queer theory.
-They work largely as a caster and mold maker, but also work with metal, stone, ceramic, paper, neon, and fiber.
-Community building is central to their art practice and they have several years of experience in leadership roles.
-The cross-disciplinary relationships built through TUGSA have been incredibly rewarding for their practice.
-Exer is happy to support the rights of current and future Graduate students.
+Exer is a second-year MFA candidate and Teaching Assistant in the Tyler School of Art and Architecture’s Glass Department researching studio art, curation, linguistics, biological sciences, translation, taxonomy, and queer theory, and working primarily as a caster and mold maker.
+Community building is central to Exer’s art practice and they have several years of experience in leadership roles.
+The cross-disciplinary relationships built through TUGSA have been incredibly rewarding for their practice, and Exer is eager to continue advocating for the rights of current and future graduate students.

 -